magento/devdocs/src/guides/v2.4/install-gde/system-requirements.md

 *  A valid [security certificate][] is required for HTTPS.
 *  Self-signed SSL certificates are not supported.
-*  Transport Layer Security (TLS) requirement - PayPal and `repo.magento.com` both require TLS 1.2 or later:
+*  Transport Layer Security (TLS) requirement - PayPal and `repo.magento.com` both require TLS 1.2 or later.

 ### Required system dependencies